Enable ākonga independence and ownership of learning

 Increase access to teacher and peers

-Support teacher aides to aim to increase the student’s access to quality engagement with their teacher and peers, rather than replace this.
+Support teacher aides in their ability to increase the student’s access to teacher and peer engagement, rather than replacing it.

 Source: Ministry of Education | Te Tāhuhu o te Mātauranga